VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 1. “**Safe Account**”

-A Safe Account is a modular, self-custodial (i.e. not supervised by us) smart contract-based wallet not provided by Safe Labs.
+A Safe Account is a modular, self-custodial (i.e. not supervised by us) smart contract-based wallet not provided by Aureus Safe.
 Safe Accounts are open-source released under LGPL-3.0.

 Smart contract wallet means, unlike a standard private key Wallet, that access control for authorizing any Transaction is defined in code.
 An example are multi-signature wallets which require that any Transaction must be signed by a minimum number of signing wallets whereby the specifics of the requirements to authorize a Transaction can be configured in code.

 Owners need to connect a signing wallet with a Safe Account.
 Safe Accounts are compatible inter alia with standard private key Wallets such as hardware wallets, browser extension wallets and mobile wallets that support WalletConnect.

-2. “**Safe{Wallet} App**”
+2. “**Aureus Safe App**”

-You may access Safe Accounts using the Safe{Wallet} web app, the mobile app “Safe{Mobile}” for iOS and Android, or the browser extension (each a “Safe{Wallet} App”).
-The Safe{Wallet} App may be used to manage your personal digital assets on Ethereum and other common EVM chains when you connect a Safe Account with third-party services (as defined below).
-The Safe{Wallet} App provides certain features that may be amended from time to time.
+You may access Safe Accounts using the Aureus Safe web app, the mobile app “Aureus Mobile” for iOS and Android, or the browser extension (each a “Aureus Safe App”).
+The Aureus Safe App may be used to manage your personal digital assets on Ethereum and other common EVM chains when you connect a Safe Account with third-party services (as defined below).
+The Aureus Safe App provides certain features that may be amended from time to time.

-To the extent you use our Services via the mobile app “Safe{Mobile}”, you acknowledge that this use may be governed by additional terms provided by the operators of the app store (such as the Apple App Store or Google Play Store).
+To the extent you use our Services via the mobile app “Aureus Mobile”, you acknowledge that this use may be governed by additional terms provided by the operators of the app store (such as the Apple App Store or Google Play Store).
 You acknowledge that you have to comply with both this Agreement and any applicable app store terms of service.
 In case of conflict, this Agreement shall prevail.

 3. “**Third-Party Safe Apps**”

-The Safe{Wallet} App allows you to connect Safe Accounts to third-party applications (“Third-Party Safe Apps”) and use third-party services such as from the decentralized finance sector, DAO tools or services related to NFTs (“Third-Party Services").
-The Third-Party Safe Apps are integrated in the user interface of the Safe{Wallet} App via inline framing.
+The Aureus Safe App allows you to connect Safe Accounts to third-party applications (“Third-Party Safe Apps”) and use third-party services such as from the decentralized finance sector, DAO tools or services related to NFTs (“Third-Party Services").
+The Third-Party Safe Apps are integrated in the user interface of the Aureus Safe App via inline framing.
 The provider of the Third-Party Safe App and/or related Third-Party Services is responsible for the operation of the service and the correctness, completeness and actuality of any information provided therein.
-We make a pre-selection of Third-Party Safe Apps that we show in the Safe{Wallet} App.
+We make a pre-selection of Third-Party Safe Apps that we show in the Aureus Safe App.
 However, we only perform a rough triage in advance for obvious problems and functionality in terms of loading time and resolution capability of the transactions.
 Accordingly, in the event of any (technical) issues concerning the Third-Party Services, the user must only contact the respective service provider directly.
 The terms of service, if any, shall be governed by the applicable contractual provisions between the User and the respective provider of the Third-Party Safe Apps or Third-Party Services.
 Accordingly, we are not liable in the event of a breach of contract, damage or loss related to the use of such Third-Party Safe Apps or Third-Party Services.

 # 4\.
 What do the Services not consist of? {#4.-what-do-the-services-not-consist-of?}